 You don’t need to worry about those issues with an LLC.
 From a business perspective, you should probably leave enough money in the LLC to act as working capital.
 Again, this is a business decision, and you might choose to utilize credit rather than forgo personal income.

 As an LLC, you are permitted to elect S-Corporation tax status by using IRS Form 2553.
 It is beyond the scope of this page to discuss the detailed pros and cons of s-corporation status for your LLC.

-Generally, the pro of s-corporation status from a tax standpoint is that you could avoid Medicare taxes on the business’s income by recieving it as a dividend instead of either a salary or self-employment income.
+Generally, the pro of s-corporation status from a tax standpoint is that you could avoid Medicare taxes on the business’s income by receiving it as a dividend instead of either a salary or self-employment income.
 Update: The Affordable Care Act has enacted a medicare tax on dividends for many taxpayers.

 The major con of s-corporation tax status is that there are restrictions on the types of owners of an s-corp and the number of owners.

-Converting an ongoing business to s-corporation status can have tax conequences, so you really need to have an accountant familiar with small business accounting (NOT the guy who does 1040-EZs for 2 months a year for one of the tax-return mills) look at your situation.
+Converting an ongoing business to s-corporation status can have tax consequences, so you really need to have an accountant familiar with small business accounting (NOT the guy who does 1040-EZs for 2 months a year for one of the tax-return mills) look at your situation.